yabata/prodyn/doc/examples.rst

 Examples
 ============

 The examples given in this chapter show how to implement dynamic programming algorithm.
 Here only brief description of each of the system is written.
 Very detailed comments through all codes will help to achieve deeper and detailed understanding.
-Results of optimal system control can be seen after simulations of the **system_example** codes.
+Results of optimal system control can be seen after simulations of the **run_system** codes.

 Building
 ^^^^^^^^